 Students will be accommodated in single or twin rooms, which are standard undergraduate bedrooms.
 The majority of bathrooms are en suite.
 Male and female students will be separated by corridor and/or staircases.

 |Student age group:||16-18|

 In the college, students are overseen by the Programme Director, who implements the day-to-day running of the programme.
 The Director is assisted by a team of Counsellors who very often are current members of the University of Oxford.

 The Counsellors ensure that students are looked after pastorally, culturally and socially during their programme.
 Students are able to talk informally and frankly to the Counsellors in order to raise concerns or to discuss university applications.

 Each campus has a few members of residential staff who live in the college throughout the programme and are able to assist students at any time of the day or night.

-It is important to note that Oxford Royale Academy is not a part of, or otherwise affiliated to, The Queen’s College or the University of Oxford.
-Read more about ORA and the University of Oxford.
+It is important to note that Oxford Royale Summer Schools is not a part of, or otherwise affiliated to, The Queen’s College or the University of Oxford.
+Find out more about ORA and the University of Oxford.

 Study in confidence with ORA's accredited, award-winning educational courses